 Back to our heroine.
 What would give Julia the results she wants?

 Following through on her intentions.
 Common sense, right?
-We all know this, true?
-And yet, at times, we do what Julia does.
+We all know this.

 So how do you, Julia and I follow through when we have conditioned ourselves to play the game of delay?